whscienceteacher/whscienceteacher.github.io/README.md

 [Chromosome Diagram](/diagrams/chromosome/) - **Biology** - A request of my wife's - Make pictures of chromosomes showing bands.
 The bands can be labeled wtih alleles.
 You can change the color of the chromosomes and the length of its legs.
 Screenshot to save the diagrams.

+[Codon Chart](/codonchart/) - **Biology** - Quick interactive version of a circular codon chart.
+It helps students learn how to read the static version since it gives visual feedback about which amino acid you are selecting.

 [Pedigree Maker](/pedigree/) - **Biology** - A request of my wife's - Make pedigree diagrams by dragging the pieces around.
 Double click to select a piece.
 Use a screenshot to save the image.
 (Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)

 [Energy Bars](/energybars/) - **Physics** - Tiny app to make bar graphs of types of energy.
 Drag up and down in each bar.
 Double Tap the label at the top of a bar to remove it from the diagram.
 By default it shows kinetic (KE), potential (PE), chemical (CE), heat (HE), and total energy (TE).
 Hit save and it will download the image.

+[Feedback Loop Diagram Maker](/diagrams/feedbacklook/) - **Biology** - My wife was making diagrams for students to practice thinking about feedback systems in the body.
+I saved her some time (read procrastinated on my own work) by making her an app where she can quickly make the diagrams.
+Click on the boxes or arrows to edit the text.
+Click the screenshot button to save as images.

+[Osmosis Diagram Maker](/diagrams/osmosis/) - **Biology** - Quickly make infinite diagrams showing a cell membrane molecules inside and out so students can practice thinking about the flow of water across the membrane.
+Change the amounts by dragging the boxes on the right.
+Click to re-roll with the same numbers.
+Screenshot to save the diagram.
+(Sorry, no screenshot button on this one.)

 [Stick Figure](/stickfigure/) - **Physics** - I use a lot of dynamic stick figures to illustrate a motion I am describing in writing. semi detailed stick figures with two-segment arms and legs can really help demonstrate what is happening.
 This app helps making them easier.